cassini1010/documentations/docs/pytest.md

 ### Parameterizing test function

-Test function takes `pytest.mark.parametrize` decorator to achive this.
+Test function takes `pytest.mark.parametrize` decorator to achieve this.
 This takes variable names nd list of parameter values.
 Variable names can be comma separated strings or list of strings.
 Values must be in a list (list of tuples).

 ```python
 # test_func_param.py